joppuyo/jpeg-xl-encode/README.md

 ## Methods

 There's 3 different methods you can use: cjxl binary, ImageMagick extension and Vips extension.
+The library goes through each of the available methods and tries to use them.
+If none of the methods are available, an exception will be thrown.

 ### Cjxl binary